-The Best Skincare For Menopausal Skin: Skin, moisture, and menopause
+The Best Skincare For Menopausal Skin: Skin, moisture

-Sara, 51, shares about how her skin has changed and become drier, thinner, and more sensitive as she entered perimenopause:
+Sara, 51, shares about how her skin has changed and become drier, thinner, and more sensitive as she started getting perimenopause symptoms:

 I had no idea this skin change started in my 20’s.